Greenwood Farm (Richmond Heights, Ohio)

 Greenwood Farm is a historic farm property at 264 Richmond Road in Richmond Heights, Ohio.
 It was the family estate of Maude and George W. Phypers.
 It is composed of 17 acre of green trees, open grass, a barn, and a three-story brick house built in 1917.
-A creek runs through the property from which deer and raccoon frequently emerge.
+A creek runs through the property, from which deer and raccoon frequently emerge.
 The city of Richmond Heights now owns the farm.
 It was listed on the National Register of Historic Places in 2016.

 Maude Phypers' maternal grandfather was Thomas Smith Greenwood.
 Greenwood Farm is named after Maude's childhood home Greenwood Farm (Ipswich, Massachusetts) which consists of 100 acre and two houses.
 The 'new' house was built c.
 1828 and the 'old' Paine House (c.
 1694).
 The Trustees of Reservations now maintains Greenwood Farm (Ipswich).

 George William Phypers was significant in local history, not only for his land holdings at Greenwood Farm, but also for his civic work and for his prominence in the development of Cleveland's insurance infrastructure.

 George's father, George Sutcliffe Phypers, was born at St. Ives, Huntingdonshire, England.
 In 1850, when he was one year old, George S. Phypers came to America with his parents, John Phypers and Elizabeth Sutcliffe.
 As an adult, George S. Phypers worked in Cleveland as foreman at the White Sewing Machine Company.

 George William Phypers was born on 8 April 1873, the first of his parents' five children.
-He attended school in the City of Cleveland until the age of fourteen, when he took a job as messenger boy for the Lake Shore Railroad.
+He attended school in the City of Cleveland until the age of fourteen, when he took a job as a messenger boy for the Lake Shore Railroad.
 His first involvement in the insurance business occurred in 1893, when he joined Olmstead Thomas and Company.
 After several years, he attended Western Reserve University for a short period, while working part-time.
 In September 1900, George W. married, Maude Pauline Maynard from Ipswich, Massachusetts.

 Maude Pauline Maynard was the daughter of New England naturalist Charles Johnson Maynard and Pauline Thurlow Greenwood (later Pauline T. Farley).
 Maude's maternal ancestors had come to Massachusetts from England, in the first half of the 17th century.
 Maude attended the Boston Latin School and was later a school teacher.
-Maude met George through George's business contacts with her step father, Thomas Swasey Farley, who was also in the insurance business in Cleveland.
+Maude met George through George's business contacts with her stepfather, Thomas Swasey Farley, who was also in the insurance business in Cleveland.

 After their marriage, George and Maude lived in a home on Stanwood Road in East Cleveland.
 George's connection to East Cleveland would continue long after he moved the family "up the hill" to Greenwood Farm.
 George was one of the three men who formed the East Cleveland Baptist Church, which continues today as an anchor within the Baptist community.

 In 1908, George and Maude purchased the Schmidt property in what was then defined as the Township of Euclid.
 George and Maude named their homestead "Greenwood Farm", in memory of Maude's maternal grandfather, Thomas Smith Greenwood, and the large farm he had owned in Ipswich, Massachusetts.